The Direct Entry Superintendent programme application window reopens in January 2018.

 Candidates who are successful at the telephone interviews will be invited to attend the assessment centre.
 Candidates will need to choose from the available dates.
 Again, this will be on a first come, first served basis and candidates who cannot attend any of these dates will be unable to progress further in the process.

-The assessment centre is given in three-day blocks of which the candidate will need to attend all three days (On Day 1 candidates will be required to register and attend a briefing at 8pm, On Day 2 candidates will attend a full day of assessments and on Day 3 candidates will attend half a day of assessments, concluding by 1pm):
+The assessment centre is given in three-day blocks during May, of which the candidate will need to attend all three days (On Day 1 candidates will be required to register and attend a briefing at 8pm, On Day 2 candidates will attend a full day of assessments and on Day 3 candidates will attend half a day of assessments, concluding by 1pm):

 All the assessment centres will be held at: